Postdoctoral Affairs

 Evaluation and Selection Process

-• Eligible conferences are formal events where researchers/scholars present results, give performances and other scholarly activities.
+• Eligible conferences are formal events where researchers/scholars present results or give performances.

 • It is important to communicate the merit of your participation to the reviewers.